kellyjonbrazil/jellex/README.md

 ```
 jellex file.json
 ```
-An Editor window will show on the left, a Viewer window will show on the right, and a Status window will show on the bottom.
+An Editor window displays on the left, a Viewer window displays on the right, and a Status window displays on the bottom.

 The Editor window uses standard EMACS key bindings and allows you to type your Python syntax query. `_` is the sanitized JSON from the file presented as a python dict or list of dicts.
 You can use dot notation or traditional python bracket notation to access key names.

 As you modify your query, the Viewer window will update with the latest results.
 If there are any errors in the query (syntax errors, etc.), they will be displayed in the Status window at the bottom.